-If you’re considering travel to Sharm el-Sheikh, or any Egyptian resort, you’re advised to check the Foreign and Commonwealth Office website for up to date information.
+If you’re considering travel to Sharm el-Sheikh, or any Egyptian resort, you’re advised to check the Foreign, Commonwealth & Development Office website for up to date information.

 If you have any questions about your travel insurance needs, or your existing policy with us, please let us know by calling our friendly team on 0330 880 3600.
 We’re here Mon - Fri 8.30am - 6pm.
 Sat 8.30am - 5pm.
 Sun 10am - 3pm.